- PLAN YOUR VISIT

 Education and Conservation

 This large snake is dark green with alternating oval black spots.
 There are similar spots with a yellow-ochre center along the side of the body.
 The pattern of the scales found along the black and yellow underside of the lower tail is unique to each snake and may be used for identification.

 The head is large and narrow and is not distinct from the neck.
 The eyes and nostrils are on top of the head so the snake may be submerged while hunting.
 Its body is extremely stocky compared to other constrictors and it is extremely muscular.
 It is the heaviest snake in the world, weighing up to 550 lbs., and measuring up to 29 feet.
 The center of the body may be up to 12 inches in diameter.

-Life span is 15-20 years in the wild; up to 30 years in captivity.
+Life span is 15-20 years in the wild; up to 30 years under human care.

 The green anaconda can be found in tropical South America, east of the Andes in Amazon and Orinoco basins, and in Guianas, north to Trinidad, where they live in tropical rainforests, savannas, grasslands, scrub forests and deciduous forests.
 They much prefer to be in water; on land they can become tick-infested and they cannot move as quickly.

 These carnivores eat a wild diet of capybara, deer, fish, turtles, caiman and dogs.
 At the Zoo, the anaconda is fed rabbits.

 The anaconda is a nocturnal snake and spends much of its time in the water; it is also known as the “water boa.”
 Due to its large size, it may seem sluggish on land, but in the water is capable of surprising speeds both on the surface and under water.
 It has extremely keen senses and uses its tongue by flicking it to test the environment and search for prey.
 It usually waits in the water with only its snout extending above the surface; it will grab prey and constrict in the water to suffocate the animal or just drown it.
 Prey is rarely crushed, simply suffocated.